alflennik/use-flow/documentation/tutorial.md

 ## Off We Go!

-In a terminal navigate to the folder within which you want to create the tutorial project:
+In a terminal navigate to the folder outside the folder where you want to create the tutorial project:

 ```
 cd ~/Projects